luciotato/LiteScript/doc/README.md

 ##JAVASCRIPT, var, and Scope

-Javascript (ES5) has 'function' and 'global' scope.
-Function scope means all `var` declarations are considered to be made at the start of the function.
+Javascript (ES5) has 'function scope' and 'global scope'.
+At 'Function scope' all `var` declarations are considered to be made at the start of the function (hoisted)

 Also, Javascript **does not force** an implicit assignment at the point of declaration.